36 Hours in St. Louis

 See the stars @ 3 p.m.

-Take in the breadth of St. Louis’ contributions to culture by strolling the St. Louis Walk of Fame, where 147 sidewalk-embedded stars tell the stories of luminaries from Miles Davis to Tennessee Williams, and include artists, musicians, educators, scientists, athletes and politicians.
-Don’t forget to look up occasionally, too, to enjoy the shops, bars and restaurants of Delmar Boulevard, a.k.a.
-The Loop, named one of America’s “10 Great Streets.”
-You’ll find eclectic and hilarious gifts at Phoenix Rising and the latest chart-topper in the bins at Vintage Vinyl.
-Need an afternoon energy bump?
-Blueprint Coffee has your caffeination covered.
+Take in the breadth of St. Louis' contributions to culture by strolling the St. Louis Walk of Fame, where 147 sidewalk-embedded stars tell the stories of luminaries from Miles Davis to Tennessee Williams, and include artists, musicians, educators, scientists, athletes and politicians.
+Don't forget to look up occasionally, too, to enjoy the shops, bars and restaurants of Delmar Boulevard, a.k.a.
+The Loop, named one of America's "10 Great Streets."
+You'll find the latest chart-topper in the bins at Vintage Vinyl and an afternoon energy bump at Blueprint Coffee.

 Check into the Moonrise Hotel @ 5:30 p.m.

 Stylish from lobby to open-air rooftop bar (complete with gigantic, rotating moon replica), this ultra-green boutique hotel caters to guests – and even their canine companions – who have a sense of fun.
 Space-age decor includes lunar-themed memorabilia and toys, plus some genuine space artifacts: Imagine the Jetsons came into some money.
 Need to charge up the electric car?
 The station's just out front.

 Get your 'cue on @ 6:30 p.m.

 This town is in the saucy grip of a Golden Age of Barbecue, and Salt + Smoke is one of its temples.
 St. Louis-style ribs and pulled pork sandwiches get a lot of attention, but the menu is perfection right down to the details (the bacon-cheddar popover that accompanies plates, or the burnt end toasted ravioli, a tweak on a local fave).
 Like bourbon?
 They do, too.

 Roll thunder (and savor cannoli) @ 9 p.m.